Template Options

 - Replaces all instances of

-with your specified port - Updates Docker Compose, Aspire configuration, and project settings
+SERVICE_BASE_PORTwith your specified port - Updates Docker Compose, Aspire configuration, and project settings

 - Ensures consistent port allocation across all services